maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2019.rst

     https://maedevu.maemo.org/images/arm64-generic/

-This is useful for adding new support for an arm64 device.
-Previously we had to take the Raspberry Pi 3 image and strip it off device specific packages/drivers.
+This is useful for adding support for a new arm64 device.
+Previously we had to take the Raspberry Pi 3 image and remove device specific packages/drivers.
 The PineTablet and PinePhone will probably make some use of this generic rootfs.

 Device support